Quantum Mechanics on Lie Groups: I. Noncommutative Fourier Transforms: Noncommutative Fourier transforms and series

-where $E(X,p)$ is the plane wave \eqref{e63}, without $\cal I$-invariance.
-This is similar to, but crucially different from, the definition used in \cite{Guedes:2013vi}.
-Indeed, Fourier series there are defined by a version of eq.~\eqref{ourdef} \i{without} the projector $\hat P_{\cal I}$.
-The problem, then, is that scalar products and the action of operators are ill-defined as discussed below eq.~\eqref{quop}.
-Including the projector $\hat P_{\cal I}$ as in \eqref{ourdef} circumvents the issue, with an outcome that is renormalized thanks to the $\sqrt{|\mathbb Z|^r}$ factor, yielding a result that has finite norm.
+where we used eq.~\eqref{s16} and $E(X,p)$ is the plane wave \eqref{e63}, without $\cal I$-invariance.
+This is similar to, but crucially different from, the definition used in earlier literature on the subject \cite{Freidel:2005bb,Joung:2008mr,Oriti:2011ac,Raasakka:2011np,Guedes:2013vi}.
+Indeed, Fourier series there (say in refs.~\cite{Oriti:2011ac,Raasakka:2011np,Guedes:2013vi} for definiteness) are defined by a version of eq.~\eqref{ourdef} \i{without} the projector $\hat P_{\cal I}$.
+The problem then is that scalar products and the action of operators are ill-defined on the image space, as discussed below eq.~\eqref{quop}.
+Including the projector $\hat P_{\cal I}$ as in \eqref{ourdef} circumvents the issue, with an outcome that has finite norm thanks to the $\sqrt{|\mathbb Z|^r}$ factor.

-\paragraph{Properties of $\cal I$-invariant plane waves.} Let us list some of the key features of the $\cal I$-invariant plane waves \eqref{s16}, following a sequence similar to that of section \ref{sseFour}.
+\paragraph{Properties of $\cal I\!\!\!\!\cal I$-invariant plane waves.} Let us list some of the key features of the $\cal I$-invariant plane waves \eqref{s16}, following a sequence similar to that of section \ref{sseFour}.
 First, consider the $\cal I$-invariant version of eqs.~\eqref{s15}, namely

 These readily follow from the definition \eqref{s16}.
 Eq.~\eqref{e65} similarly becomes

 showing that $\cal I$-invariant exponentials represent the group law under $\star$-multiplication, and behave well under momentum addition.
 A key corollary is $E_\mathcal{I}(g,p)\star E_\mathcal{I}(h,p)= E_\mathcal{I}(gh,p)$.